Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Method

 Figure~\ref{fig:variants} illustrates the contrastive pairing structure for all three variants.

-\paragraph{Matryoshka Hierarchical Grouping (+M).} Orthogonal to the contrastive losses, we apply Matryoshka BatchTopK~\cite{bussmann2024batchtopksparseautoencoders} to partition the $H{=}6{,}144$-dimensional dictionary into a high-level group (features $0{-}1{,}227$, 20\% of the dictionary) and a low-level group (features $1{,}228{-}6{,}143$, 80\%).
+\paragraph{Matryoshka Hierarchical Grouping (+M)} Orthogonal to the contrastive losses, we apply Matryoshka BatchTopK~\cite{bussmann2024batchtopksparseautoencoders,bussmann2025matryoshka} to partition the $H{=}6{,}144$-dimensional dictionary into a high-level group (features $0{-}1{,}227$, 20\% of the dictionary) and a low-level group (features $1{,}228{-}6{,}143$, 80\%).
 Both groups are trained jointly via BatchTopK with shared $k{=}64$.
 The high-level group is encouraged to be self-sufficient via an auxiliary reconstruction loss: $\mathcal{L}_{\text{mat}} = \alpha_{\text{mat}} \| \mathbf{x} - \hat{\mathbf{x}}_{\text{high}} \|_2^2$ where $\hat{\mathbf{x}}_{\text{high}}$ is decoded using only high-level features and $\alpha_{\text{mat}} = 0.1$.
 The motivation is to concentrate action-relevant, semantic features into a compact subset while relegating fine-grained details to the remaining features.
 We ablate the split ratio (5/95, 20/80, 50/50, 80/20) in the Supplementary Material.
 This can be combined with any contrastive variant (denoted +M, e.g., Temporal+M, Separate+M).

-The contrastive and Matryoshka objectives compete with reconstruction for the SAE's limited sparse capacity.
-The contrastive weight ($\lambda$ or temperature $\tau$) controls this trade-off.
-At low weight, variants preserve reasonable reconstruction ($R^2 \approx 0.31{-}0.42$).
-At high weight, they shift toward \textit{task-oriented sparse encoders} that prioritize temporal coherence and action discrimination.
-We systematically ablate this trade-off in Section~\ref{sec:ablation}.
+Both the contrastive and Matryoshka objectives compete with reconstruction for the SAE's limited sparse capacity, so the contrastive weight ($\lambda$ or temperature $\tau$) acts as a dial between reconstruction fidelity and \textit{task-oriented} encoding.
+We ablate this trade-off in Section~\ref{sec:ablation}.